www.accipiter.com

 |

-Unitrends develops and sells data backup and recovery systems based on
+Unitrends develops and sells data backup and recovery systems

-proven software and state-of-the-art, disk-to-disk based hardware
+proven software and state-of-the-art, disk-to-disk based

 appliances.
-The company delivers hitherto unaffordable enterprise
+The company delivers hitherto unaffordable

 data management features to medium and small companies.